HsuanYiEricLin/AutomationDemo/README.md

 # AutomationDemo
-This is a selenium automation exercise for Translink without using the intelliJ plug in for Selenide
+This is a selenium automation exercise for Translink without using the intelliJ plug in

 Language used: Java